codey-sudo/FrontendQuiz/README-template.md

 Tools: Any text editor or collaborative writing tool Use Case: Write pseudocode, which is a high-level description of your program's logic using plain language, to plan and structure your code before implementation.

+Finish Creately diagram with putting pseudocode side by side with flow-chart task flows.

 ### Built with

 - Semantic HTML5 markup